dbj-data/bench/doc/multi_target_vstudio_builds.md

 # Multi Target Builds

-Visual Studio 2019 i used.
+Visual Studio 2019 is used.
+No CMake.

 ## Directory structure